-Window in which to simulate the pattern.
-An object of class "owin" or something acceptable to as.owin.
-Number of simulated realisations to be generated.
-Logical.
-If nsim=1 and drop=TRUE (the default), the result will be a point pattern, rather than a list containing a point pattern.
-Passed to clusterfield to control the image resolution when saveLambda=TRUE, and to clusterradius when expand is missing or NULL.
-String (partially matched) specifying the simulation algorithm.
-See Details.
-Logical.
-If TRUE (the default), a more efficient algorithm is used, in which parents are generated conditionally on having at least one offspring point.
+nonempty Logical.
+If TRUE (the default), a more efficient algorithm is used, in which par- ents are generated conditionally on having at least one offspring point.
 If FALSE, parents are generated even if they have no offspring.
-Both choices are valid; the default is recommended unless you need to simulate all the parent points for some other purpose.
-Threshold relative to the cluster kernel value at the origin (parent location) determining when the cluster kernel will be treated as zero for simulation purposes.
-Will be overridden by argument expand if that is given.
-Numerical threshold below which the model will be treated as a Poisson process.
-See Details.
-Window expansion distance.
+Both choices are valid; the default is recommended unless you need to simulate all the parent points for some other purpose. thresh Threshold relative to the cluster kernel value at the origin (parent location) deter- mining when the cluster kernel will be treated as zero for simulation purposes.
+Will be overridden by argument expand if that is given. poisthresh Numerical threshold below which the model will be treated as a Poisson process.
+See Details. expand Window expansion distance.
 A single number.
-The distance by which the original window will be expanded in order to generate parent points.
-Has a sensible default, determined by calling clusterradius with the numeric threshold value given in thresh.
-Logical value indicating whether to save the locations of the parent points as an attribute.
-Logical.
-If TRUE then the random intensity corresponding to the simulated parent points will also be calculated and saved, and returns as an attribute of the point pattern.
-Optional.
-Numerical value which is an upper bound for the values of kappa, when kappa is a pixel image or a function.
-Optional.
+The distance by which the orig- inal window will be expanded in order to generate parent points.
+Has a sensible default, determined by calling clusterradius with the numeric threshold value given in thresh. saveparents Logical value indicating whether to save the locations of the parent points as an attribute. saveLambda Logical.
+If TRUE then the random intensity corresponding to the simulated parent points will also be calculated and saved, and returns as an attribute of the point pattern. kappamax Optional.
+Numerical value which is an upper bound for the values of kappa, when kappa is a pixel image or a function. mumax Optional.
 Numerical value which is an upper bound for the values of mu, when mu is a pixel image or a function.
+LambdaOnly Logical value specifying whether to return only the random intensity, rather than the point pattern.